alcherk/SampleCode/AVPlayerDemo/ReadMe.txt

 ===========================================================================
 BUILD REQUIREMENTS:

-iOS 5.0 SDK
+iOS 7.0 SDK or later

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iPhone OS 5.0
+iOS 7.0 or later

 ===========================================================================
 USING THE SAMPLE: